The MA HRM and PG Dip HRM are

 - When you complete your course you will gain a master's degree from Oxford Brookes and at the same time a professional qualification from the CIPD.

 Teaching and learning

-management skill sets (eg. interviewing, negotiating, managing disciplinary and
+- people management skill sets (eg. interviewing, negotiating, managing disciplinary and grievances)

-handling and presentation skills using IT applications and statistical
+- data handling and presentation skills using IT applications

 Approach to assessment